Improving Dynamic Object Interactions in Text-to-Video Generation with AI Feedback: Experiments

 \subsection{A Set of Challenging Object Movements}

-While state-of-the-art text-to-video models can generate seemingly realistic videos, the generated sample often contains static scenes ignoring the specified behaviors, movement violating the physical laws and appearing out-of-place objects (\autoref{fig:openmodel_results}), which can be attributed as an insufficient text-content alignment in video generation~\citep{bansal2024videophy,liu2024physgen}.
+While state-of-the-art text-to-video models can generate seemingly realistic videos, the generated sample often contains static scenes ignoring the specified behaviors, movement violating the physical laws and appearing out-of-place objects (\autoref{fig:openmodel_results}), which can be attributed to misalignment, insufficient instruction following, and the lack of physical understanding in video generation~\citep{bansal2024videophy,liu2024physgen}.
 To characterize the hallucinated behavior of text-to-video models in a dynamic scene, we curate dynamic and challenging object movements from a pair of prompt and reference videos.
-From an empirical observations, we define the following five categories as challenging object movements: \begin{itemize}[leftmargin=0.25cm,topsep=0pt,itemsep=0pt] \item \textbf{Object Removal}: To move something out from the container in the scene, or the camera frame itself.
+From empirical observations, we define the following five categories as challenging object movements: \begin{itemize}[leftmargin=0.25cm,topsep=0pt,itemsep=0pt] \item \textbf{Object Removal}: To move something out from the container in the scene, or the camera frame itself.
 A transition to a new scene often induces out-of-place objects.
 For example, \textit{taking a pen out of the box}. \item \textbf{Multiple Objects}: Object interaction with multiple instances.
 In a dynamic scene, it is challenging to keep the consistency of all the contents.
-For example, \textit{moving lego away from mouse}. \item \textbf{Deformable Object}: To manipulate deformable objects, such as cloths and paper.
-The realistic movement of non-rigid instances requires sufficient expressibility and can test the text-content alignment.
+For example, \textit{moving lego away from mouse}. \item \textbf{Deformable Object}: To manipulate deformable objects, such as cloth and paper.
+The realistic movement of non-rigid instances requires sufficient expressibility and can test physical understanding.
 For example, \textit{twisting shirt wet until water comes out}. \item \textbf{Directional Movement}: To move something in a specified direction.
 Text-to-video models can roughly follow the directions in the prompts, although they often fail to generate consistent objects in the scene.
 For example, \textit{pulling water bottle from left to right}. \item \textbf{Falling Down}: To fall something down.
-This category often requires the dynamic expression towards the depth dimension.
+This often requires the dynamic expression towards the depth dimension.
 For example, \textit{putting marker pen onto plastic bottle so it falls off the table}. \end{itemize} As a realistic object movement database, we use Something-Something-V2 dataset~\citep{goyal2017ssv1,mahdisoltani2018ssv2}.
-We carefully select 32 prompts and videos per category from the validation split, using 24 prompts for train data and 8 for test data (\autoref{fig:example_video}).
-See Appendix~\ref{sec:list_of_prompts} for the list of prompts.
-Moreover, the quantitative evaluation of whether the generated samples can simulate realistic physical laws is one of the major challenges.
-In this paper, we employ human and AI evaluation (from VLMs) to measure the acceptance rate.
+We carefully select 32 prompts and videos per category from the validation split, using 24 prompts for train data and 8 for test data (\autoref{fig:rlaif_pipeline}).
+See \autoref{sec:list_of_prompts} for the list of prompts.
+Note that these prompt sets (train: 120, test: 40 prompts) for RL-finetuning are significantly larger and more diverse than prior works.
+For instance, \citet{black2024training} use 3 and \citet{fan2023reinforcement} use 4 prompts while finetuning one model per prompt.
+In contrast, we train a single model with hundreds of prompts at once to improve generalization.
+For the evaluation, we test whether generated samples can be seen as realistic through the human and VLM evaluation as well as VBench~\citep{huang2023vbench} -- a standard protocol to measure the perceptual video quality~\citep{kim2024free2guide,oshima2025inference}.